Exactlywb/HashTable/readme.md

 _God bless Intel_

 Some of our functions are still not used.
-Of course I can try to optimize all of our functions but it looks useless for our project.
+I,surely, can try to optimize all of our functions but it looks useless for our project.
 Guided by this conclusion I decided to optimize one of the most useful functions _FindElemInTable_.
-I have to say that this function is not independence. _FindElemInTable_ calls _ListFindElem_ which is already optimized by _O2_ without my participation.
+I have to say that this function is not independent. _FindElemInTable_ calls _ListFindElem_ which has already been optimized by _O2_ without my participation.
 But we can optimize _LineCmp_.
 We'll do it with _SSE_ tricks.
 Old code we had:

 ```cpp
 int LineCmp (Line* firstLine, Line* secondLine) {